1980s in music: Pop

 Lionel Richie teamed with Diana Ross to record one of the decade's biggest hits "Endless Love", which topped the Billboard charts for nine weeks.
 Other songs by Richie, such as "All Night Long" and "Hello" also topped the charts, and he would have a total of five number one hits and thirteen top ten singles.
-Diana Ross brought "Upside Down" to the top spot in 1980; she would have two number-one singles, and eight top ten hits in the decade.
+Diana Ross brought "Upside Down" to the top spot in 1980; she would have two number-one singles and eight top ten hits in the decade.
 Tina Turner topped the charts with "What's Love Got to Do with It" and scored a total of six top ten singles.
-Donna Summer's "She Works Hard for the Money" was a continuation of the feminist movement started in the 70s and a rallying cry for those who worked hard and wanted to be treated fairly.
-She would have five top ten singles in the decade.
+Donna Summer's "She Works Hard for the Money" was a continuation of the feminist movement starting in the 70s and a rallying cry for those who worked hard and wanted to be treated fairly.
+She would have five top-ten singles in the decade.

 Bruce Springsteen's Born in the U.S.A., AC/DC's Back in Black, Def Leppard's Hysteria, and Bon Jovi's Slippery When Wet were some of the decade's biggest-selling albums on the Billboard Top 200 chart.

-During the mid-1980s American pop singer Cyndi Lauper was considered the "Voice of the MTV Generation of '80s" and so different visual style that made the world for teens.
+During the mid-1980s American pop singer Cyndi Lauper was considered the "Voice of the MTV Generation of the '80s" and so different visual style that made the world for teens.
 Her first two albums She's So Unusual (1984) and True Colors (1986) were critically and commercially successful, spawning the hits, "Girls Just Want to Have Fun", "Time After Time", "She Bop", "All Through the Night", "The Goonies 'R' Good Enough", "True Colors" and "Change of Heart".

+Richard Marx rose to fame in the late 80s and he is the only male artist in history to have his first seven singles reach the top 5 of the Billboard charts.
+He has scored a total of 14 number one singles, both as a performer and as a songwriter/producer.
+As a singer, his No. 1 hits include "Hazard", "Right Here Waiting", "Hold On to the Nights", "Endless Summer Nights", and "Satisfied".
+According to Billboard, Marx "holds the distinction of having written songs that have hit No. 1 on various Billboard charts in each of the last four decades."